 Some occupations do not require an LMIA.
-For a list of jobs that do not require an LMIA, click here.

-- The impact of hiring the foreign worker will have on the Canadian Labour Market
+- The impact of hiring the foreign worker will have on the Canadian labour market.

-- The wages and working conditions being offered to the foreign worker
+- The wages and working conditions being offered to the foreign worker.

-- Whether a transfer of useful knowledge and skills would result from hiring the foreign worker
+- Whether a transfer of useful knowledge and skills would result from hiring the foreign worker.

-- Whether hiring the foreign worker will help create jobs for Canadian citizens and permanent residents
+- Whether hiring the foreign worker will help create jobs for Canadian citizens and permanent residents.

 LMIA Validity and Duration of Employment

-The duration of employment of the LMIA.
-The validity of an LMIA indicates the length of validity of a work permit issued using the LMIA.
+The duration of employment of an LMIA indicates the length of validity of a work permit issued using the LMIA.
 There are three options relating to the duration of employment for an LMIA:

 - Temporary duration to support a work permit application only.

 - Permanent duration to support a permanent residence application.
-Work permits issued under a permanent duration LMIA will be issued for a maximum period of two years, provided the foreign national meets the requirements set out in the LMIA.
+Work permits issued under a permanent duration LMIA will be issued for a maximum period of two years, provided the candidate meets the requirements set out in the LMIA.
 The work permit will not be extended regardless of whether or not a permanent residence application is underway.